CHAPTER DEVELOPMENT GUIDE

 Promoting Your Chapter

 Consider setting up a Twitter or Instagram page.
 As for Facebook, ensure you have a solid strategy planned out in advance, including posting frequency, purpose, and campaign themes.
 Cross-promote these platforms by sharing links to them on your pre-established accounts.
+For instance, when the executive team is selected, you may wish to organize incremental reveals of the executive members and some information about them.
+If you are in the recruitment period, you may want to, at regular intervals, post a reason why students should join ACE.

+Connections within faculty/admin can help you find new, effective methods of promotion.
+Perhaps your school has screens around campus that you could get ACE images on.
+Perhaps your chapter could have an ad in your business faculty’s physical or email newsletter.
 In-person promotion is crucial.
 Set up booths on campus during your school’s new student orientation and clubs days/weeks.
 Hand out physical promotional materials at your booth and make it as interactive as possible (e.g. include a game that passersby can play to win small prizes).
 Have ACE representatives attend networking events, particularly at the start of the year, to speak about ACE, give out promotional materials/business cards, and recruit new members.

 At the start of the year, encourage potential new joiners to attend an information session.
 During this session, consider presenting a slideshow to complement your verbal explanation.
 Make your session as interactive as possible and try not to exceed approximately half an hour so as not to lose attendees’ attention.
 The purpose of the session is to go into more detail regarding the club experience, the plan for the year, the benefits of joining, and the concrete steps to do so.
 The session should end in a concrete call to action, i.e. students can sign up on the spot.
 To conduct a classroom presentation, email professors to ask for permission in advance.
 Take 1-3 minutes at the start of the class to briefly explain what ACE is and why students should join.
 Invite them to an information session and leave contact information on the board/on physical promotional materials at the front of the room.